topwaye/morse/README.md

 * 0: free
 * 1+: number of holders (i.e. page table records)

-/* All CPUs together, only one goes through the same one page table */
+/* all CPUs together, only one goes through the same one page table */

 if ( page_table->busy == 1 ) /* +--r--+ */ {